Mixie-12/Kotify/README.md

 ## Kotify

-### What is Kotify?
+### About Kotify

-Kotify is a lightweight and modern API Wrapper for Kotlin.
+Kotify is a lightweight and modern Kotlin API Wrapper for Spotify.
 It uses a Kotlin DSL syntax for ease of use and readability.

 It is currently under development, and the API is subject to change

-### Using Kotify
+### Usage

 Using Kotify to get a user's profile name